 If you were injured on someone else’s property, you may be able to file a slip-and-fall claim under Colorado premises liability law.
-Speak with a Denver slip-and-fall injury lawyer who has extensive experience in handling your type of claim – give us a call at (720) 613-9706 to schedule a free consultation.
+Speak with a Denver slip-and-fall injury lawyer with extensive experience in handling your type of claim – call Zaner Harden Law, LLP at (720) 613-9706 to schedule a free consultation.

-We handle all Colorado personal injury matters and have years of experience representing clients for car accidents, motorcycle injuries, Denver truck accidents, slip and fall cases, wrongful death claims, Denver brain injury cases, and more.
+We handle all Colorado personal injury matters and have years of experience representing clients in cases involving car accidents, motorcycle injuries, Denver truck accidents, slip and fall cases, wrongful death claims, Denver brain injury cases, and more.

 The actions you take in the aftermath of a slip-and-fall accident can have a dramatic impact on your case.
 To protect your rights and improve your chances of recovery, be sure to take the following actions.

 1. Visit a doctor as soon as possible

 Some types of injuries may not immediately show symptoms but can later develop into something more serious.
 An immediate medical evaluation, prompt diagnosis, and adherence to a treatment plan can expedite your recovery and help document the cause of your injury.

 2. Take photographs and gather other types of evidence

 If you can, take photos or videos of the area where the slip-and-fall occurred along with any visible injuries.
 Be sure to document the factors that you believe contributed to your fall such as wet floors, uneven pavement, or broken stairs.
 You should also collect names and contact information from anyone who witnessed the accident.

 3. File an incident or police report

 It’s a good idea to file an incident report with the property owner or manager shortly after the accident.
 This not only serves as evidence in your case but also ensures that the property owner is aware of the potential hazard.
 You may also want to contact the police to have them file a separate report for further documentation.